-Several explanations for the collective behavior in small systems were proposed: formation of QGP droplets \cite{Yan:2013laa,Bozek:2013uha,Weller:2017tsr,Mantysaari:2017cni}, parton escape with kinetic transport \cite{He:2015hfa}, coherent effects driven by a color glass condensate \cite{Dusling:2012iga}, as well as more basic QCD derivations of string formation \cite{Christiansen:2015yqa}.
-AFTER@LHC is in the optimal position to address this issue and discriminate between proposed scenari.
-The luminosity proposed with \AFTER\ is orders of magnitude larger than that at RHIC.
+Several explanations for the collective behavior in small systems were suggested: formation of QGP droplets \cite{Yan:2013laa,Bozek:2013uha,Weller:2017tsr,Mantysaari:2017cni}, parton escape with kinetic transport \cite{He:2015hfa}, coherent effects driven by a color glass condensate \cite{Dusling:2012iga}, as well as more basic QCD derivations of string formation \cite{Christiansen:2015yqa}. \AFTER\ is in the optimal position to address this issue and discriminate between the proposed scenarios.
+The luminosity available with \AFTER\ is orders of magnitude larger than that at RHIC.
 The differential measurement of $D$ and \jpsi\ production and azimuthal asymmetries $v_n$ will be possible in \pp\ and \pA\ collisions. \cf{fig:mult:pp} shows the charged-particle-density distribution in \pp\ collisions at 115 GeV from EPOS. \AFTER\ will be able to probe very rare events, with a multiplicity of the order of 15 times larger than the average, and larger.
 The precision studies as a function of rapidity, transverse momentum and event multiplicity will shed new light on the problem at hand.
-As an example,~\cf{fig:D0:v2:pPb} shows a statistical precision of the measurement of the elliptic flow $v_2$ of $D^0$ in \pPb\ collisions with \AFTER\ in two rapidity ranges.
-Together with the nuclear modification factor $R_{\pPb}$, these data will provide means to precisely determine a possible collective behaviour of heavy quarks and quantify the cold-nuclear-matter effects.
-Moreover, high-luminosity data samples available at \AFTER\ will allow $v_n$ to be measured for identified hadrons with multi-particle-correlations methods over a wide rapidity range.
-This gives an indispensable handle on the collective effects in small systems.
-Consequently, \AFTER\ offers an unprecedented opportunity to study these effects at low energies with multiple probes and over a broad kinematic range.
+As an example,~\cf{fig:D0:v2:pPb} shows a statistical precision of the measurement of the elliptic flow $v_2$ of $D^0$ in \pPb\ collisions with \AFTER\ in two rapidity ranges -- the statistical uncertainty is at a sub-percent level for $\pT < 3$~GeV.
+While very limited number of model predictions exist for charmed hadron $v_2$ in small-system collisions (for example the POWLANG~\cite{Citron:2018lsq} and Colour-Glass-Condensate (CGC) predictions~\cite{CMS:2019isc} for \pPb\ collisions at \sqrtsNN = 8 TeV), one may consult relative variation of predictions for $v_2$ of $D^0$ in heavy-ion collisions at RHIC~\cite{Adamczyk:2017xur} to assess the discrimination power of the proposed measurement at \AFTER.
+At transverse momentum $\pT \approx 2$ GeV the difference between theory results is significantly larger than the estimated statistical uncertainty on $D^0$ $v_2$ in~\cf{fig:D0:v2:pPb}.
+Thus, together with the nuclear modification factor $R_{\pPb}$, these data will provide means to precisely determine a possible collective behaviour of heavy quarks and quantify the cold-nuclear-matter effects.
+Moreover, high-luminosity data samples available at \AFTER\ will allow $v_n$ to be measured for identified hadrons with multi-particle-correlation methods over a wide rapidity range.
+This gives a useful handle on the collective effects in small systems.
+Consequently, \AFTER\ offers novel opportunities to study these effects at low energies with multiple probes and over a broad kinematic range.